franke-hub/SDL/doc/cpp/pub_latch-RECURSIVE.md

 //       Latch.h reference manual: RecursiveLatch
 //
 // Last change date-
-//       2025/11/04
+//       2026/03/04
 //
 -------------------------------------------------------------------------- -->
 ###### Defined in header <pub/Latch.h>

 ## <a id=recursive_latch>pub::RecursiveLatch</a>

-The RecursiveLatch is a spin Latch that may be obtained recursively by the same Thread.
-The Latch must be unlocked for each time that it's locked.
+The Recursive Latch is an exclusive counting spin Latch with thread affinity.
+Methods lock and unlock must be invoked by the same thread.
+Locking while the latch is held increments a use counter.
+Unlocking decrements the use counter.
+When the use counter decrements to zero, the latch becomes available.

 <!-- ===================================================================== -->
 ---